 NTP attacks take advantage of the Network Time Protocol to overwhelm the victim with User Datagram Protocol (UDP) traffic.
 The attacker in this case would sends multiple requests for "get monlist" which returns a list of the last 600 hosts who have connected to that server.
 The attacker would then spoof the requesting IP to that of the victim, resulting in the amplification of traffic to that server and eventually limiting its use.

-How to Mitigate DDoS Attacks
+How to protect yourself from DDoS attacks

 There are a few ways to help protect yourself against DDoS attacks.